Starring-Daniel Kaluuya, Allison Williams

 Reviewed March 28, 2017

-Fantastic is the throwback elements of The Stepford Wives, complete with a similar setting.
+Fantastic are the throwback elements of The Stepford Wives, complete with a similar setting.
 The film does not reveal whether “in the country” is Connecticut or upstate New York-Stepford Wives was Connecticut.

 Oscar Nominations: Best Picture, Best Director-Jordan Peele, Best Actor-Daniel Kaluuya, Best Original Screenplay (won)